Feeling overwhelmed at the thought of remodeling your kitchen? Here are 10 steps to kitchen remodel success.

 An important part of this step is to make absolutely sure as you are copying images into your document that you also copy the URL that you found the item.
 This will make going back later much easier.

 This is also helpful if you are having trouble deciding between light or dark cabinets, light or dark floors, etc. because you can try out different combinations when you transfer over to the mood board.

-Step 8: Create a Mood Board
+Step 8: Create a mood board

 Being able to see everything together in the shape of your kitchen is truly the most helpful tool to make sure your decisions are going to be right and not regrettable.

 The goal here is to get a visualization of your space and the items in which you would like to incorporate.

-Step 9: Buy Samples
+Step 9: Buy samples.

 Buying samples is the best way to truly see what an item will look like in your individual home because you can see what they will look like in your space with your specific lighting.

 Taking pictures of the items in store may also help you add to your mood board, but make sure the lighting is good enough to represent what you see in person with what shows up on your camera.

 Making sure to lay them the correct way will ensure you are getting to see how the lighting will hit those materials in their actual way.

 Step 10: Order up!

 To make sure everything aligns, be sure to add dates to your calendar as you go, especially if you plan to work with different stores.

 The more time you spend planning and revising your remodel ahead of time, the more you will bask in your remodeling glory later.

-Before & After Kitchen Remodel
+Before & After Photos of this Kitchen Remodel

-You made it this far… now for the big reveal of my first-ever client’s kitchen remodel!
+Now for the big reveal of my first-ever client’s kitchen remodel!